learosema/talentbook/README.md

 - The frontend is running on http://localhost:3000/ and the API is proxied via the [CRA](https://create-react-app.dev) backend integration feature.
 - You can browse the storybook via `npm run storybook`

-## known issues

-- The `ormconfig.json` thing needs to distinguish between production and development environment
-- Development in IE/Edge currently doesn't work due to an issue in [`create-react-app`](https://github.com/facebook/create-react-app/issues/8153)
-- For now, there are different tsconfigs for frontend and backend.
-This needs to be cleaned up, but I'm not sure about it.
-The TypeORM framework makes use of decorators.
-These are disabled by default in the template provided by CRA.
-- The state management needs some work.

 ## Deployment

 - Work in progress